sedmedgh/hcanvaser/docs/features.md

 ---
 title: "Features"
-description: "Discover the different features supported by hcanvaser"
+description: "Discover the different features supported by take-shot"
 ---

 Below is a list of all the supported CSS properties and values.